sstsimulator/sst-docs/docs/config/component/setStatistic.md

 --->

 Sets the statistic object to use in the specified statistic slot.
-This function appiles to both Components and SubComponents.
+This function applies to both Components and SubComponents.
 See [Statistic Objects](../stats/object/statisticObject) for additional functions that can be used on statistic objects.

 ## Syntax
 ```python